jaabberwocky/kafka-python-example/README.md

 1. `python consumer.py`

 This is a consumer of the messages sent through Kafka.
-Simple processing of message length is shown to indicate what you can do with each message.
-Press CTRL + C to send KeyboardInterrupt to exit the process.
+Simple writing to CSV of the streams is implemented.

+Note: Press CTRL + C to send KeyboardInterrupt to exit the process.
 Alternatively, close the shell session.

 2. `python producer.py`